Histoplasmosis is an infection caused by a fungus called Histoplasma capsulatum. Approximately 10 cases are reported each year in Wisconsin.

 Many people infected with histoplasmosis do not become ill.
 When a person develops symptoms, it usually involves the lungs and is characterized by weakness, chills, fever, muscle aches, chest pains, and a dry cough.
 Chronic lung infections resemble tuberculosis and may progress over months or years.

-Histoplasma capsulatum is found throughout the world including the United States.
-The fungus often grows in soil around chicken houses, areas harboring bats, caves, and under starling and blackbird roosts.
+Histoplasma capsulatum is found throughout the world, including in the United States.
+The fungus often grows in soil around chicken houses, areas harboring bats, in caves, and under starling and blackbird roosts.